Korean Gifts & Souvenirs | Ideas, Traditional Gifts, Housewarming Gifts & More

 4. Korean Jewellery Boxes (Artisan Woodcraft)

 When shopping for souvenirs in Korea, it’s difficult to deny the woodwork, the beautifully designed boxed, and even furniture.
-Mother of Pearl is a popular Korean art where a wooden object is decorated with shimmering material that covers pearls and the inside of shells.
+Mother of Pearl (Jagae) is a popular Korean art where a wooden object is decorated with shimmering material that covers pearls and the inside of shells.
 Using lots of patience and artisanship, the masters put the small pieces of the material together to create traditional designs, such as flowers, peacocks, cranes, etc.

 In the older Korean houses, you could find large dressers and chests decorated in this manner.
 Mother of Pearl was a staple visual aesthetic in Korean culture.